particle-iot/docs/src/content/reference/device-os/firmware.md

 }

 void loop() {
-  // NB: System.updatesPending() should only be used in a Product on the Enterprise Plan if (isSafeToUpdate() && System.updatesPending()) {
+  // NB: System.updatesPending() should only be used in a Product if (isSafeToUpdate() && System.updatesPending()) {
         System.enableUpdates();